Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Statistical application: autocovariance test

 In this section, a novel test, called the autocovariance test, is proposed to detect the equivalence of spikiness for two high-dimensional time series.
 As analyzed in \citet{LamYao2012}, the eigenvectors corresponding to the $K$ spiked eigenvalues of $\Sigma_\yy(\tau)\Sigma^{\top}_\yy(\tau)$ span a $K$-dimensional linear subspace, where the projection of the original high-dimensional time series holds all the temporal dependence.
 For easy reference, we call this subspace as $K$-dimensional temporal subspace and denote it as $\mathcal{M}_K$.
 When two high-dimensional time series share the same $K$-dimensional temporal subspace, the proposed test is equivalent to checking whether the two projected time series have the same autocovariance.
 As a further application of the proposed autocovariance test, new hierarchical clustering analysis is constructed to cluster a large set of high-dimensional time series, where the dissimilarity between two populations is measured via the p-value of the proposed autocovariance test.
 The major aim of this clustering analysis is to group high-dimensional time series with similarly projected autocovariances.

 To explain the idea of the autocovariance test and its application on the hierarchical clustering in detail, we will simply revisit the factor structures for high-dimensional time series and introduce the proposed test statistic with its asymptotic properties in Section \ref{3:sec:2.1}.
 Section \ref{3:sec:3} describes how the hypothesis test can be implemented in practice where a flow chart is also provided to clarify the essential idea of the test procedure.
-We then use numerical simulations to investigate the empirical sizes and powers of the proposed test in various scenarios, where the results are presented in Section \ref{3:sec:4}.
-Finally, the proposed test and the hierarchical clustering method using p-values as the measure of dissimilarities are applied to mortality data from multiple countries in Section \ref{3:sec:5}.
+We then use numerical simulations to investigate the empirical sizes and powers of the proposed test Finally, the proposed test and the hierarchical clustering method with p-values acting as the measure of dissimilarities are applied to mortality data from multiple countries.